textpattern/textpattern/README.md

 ## Contributing

-Do you want to help with the development of Textpattern CMS?
+Do you want to help with the development of Textpattern?
 Please refer to the [contributing documentation](https://github.com/textpattern/textpattern/blob/dev/.github/CONTRIBUTING.md) for full details.

 ## GitHub topic tags

-If you use GitHub for Textpattern-related development please consider adding some of the following [topic](https://help.github.com/articles/about-topics/) keywords to your public project repositories, so we can build a network of discoverable resources:
+If you use GitHub for Textpattern-related development please consider adding some of the following [topic](https://help.github.com/articles/about-topics/) keywords to your public project repositories, so we can expand the network of discoverable resources:

 * [`textpattern`](https://github.com/topics/textpattern)
 * [`textpattern-plugin`](https://github.com/topics/textpattern-plugin)